 \subsection{Results}

 Several conclusions can be drawn from the results in terms of \gls{ate}, which are presented in Figure \ref{fig:results}.
 The means of \gls{ate}s over all experiments are presented in Table \ref{tab:results-table}.

-First, the static map improves localization accuracy.
-This can be seen from Figure \ref{fig:results} by comparing the performance of each localization method over the two different types of map.
-With the baseline, the filtered, and the combined localization method, using the static map would be preferable as it reduces variance or improves the mean, or both.
-With the static localization, the difference between the maps is negligible.
-This is due to the nature of $L_2$-likelihood used as the cost function in \gls{d2d} NDT registration, where a local map is created from the measurement, and compared against the global map.
-In the comparison, only cells with a corresponding cell in the other map contribute to the cost, whereas unmatched cells do not.
-This means that, compared to other methods, with NDT it matters less if the measurements violating the static world assumption are removed from the measurements or from the map, as the reduction in error is similar.
+First, using the static map improves localization accuracy, which can be seen from Figure \ref{fig:results} by comparing the performance of each localization method over the two different types of map.
+With all methods except static localization, using the static map would be preferable as it reduces variance, improves the mean, or both.
+With static localization, the difference between the maps is negligible.
+This is likely due to the nature of NDT registration, where only matches between measurements and the map contribute to the cost.
+As there is no cost for unmatched cells, it matters less if the measurements are removed from the measurements or the map, as the reduction in error is similar.

 The static map increases performance in three of the four cases, and in one case, the performance stays the same.
 As the static map consists of only static measurements, this result concurs with the hypothesis that having consistent assumptions over dynamics increases localization accuracy.
 This is illustrated in Figure \ref{fig:example}, where a parking lot is depicted, where the strengths of this method are most visible.
 Since the semi-static environment changes configuration rapidly in the form of different spaces being occupied and free each time, the semi-static measurements do not provide reliable landmarks.
 The static map omits these measurements and provides a reliable map against which to localize.

-Second, the filtering of measurements during localization also improves localization accuracy.
-The results in Figure \ref{fig:results} suggest that dynamic objects can cause large magnitude errors when incorrectly matched with the map.
-Our experiments showed that filtering dynamic and semi-static objects both decreased the maximum of the errors and removed the large outliers.
-Compared against the baseline localization, the filtering methods have reduced mean or variance, or both, making them more desirable choices.
+Second, the filtering of the measurements during localization also improves localization accuracy.
+Figure \ref{fig:results} suggests that dynamic objects may cause large magnitude errors when incorrectly matched with the map.
+Our experiments showed that filtering dynamic and semi-static objects decreased the maximum errors and removed the large outliers.
+Compared to the baseline localization, the filtering methods have reduced mean, variance, or both, making them more desirable choices.